ccubed/AngelBot/docs/source/Events.rst

     Example: $join 1 as DPS with Ninja

+$join [id]
+    For other events, this will allow you to join an event that is not a raid, trial or roulette.

+    Example: $join 1

 $wn [id]
      Who's needed for this [id].
 Will return a breakdown of what roles are still needed.